 Based in Paris, RDAI is top architecure company, directed by the architect Denis Montel.
 Originally created with a focus on interior architecture projects, RDAI today is an agency practicing architecture, interior architecture and design.
-A sister company, RDAI-Architecture, was created in July 2007.
-RDAI privileges the essential, avoids the superfluous and searches for the contours of beauty.
+A sister company, RDAI-Architecture, was created on July 2007.
+RDAI privileges the essential avoids the superfluous and searches for the contours of beauty.
 The finished project aspires to go beyond the expectations of the client and to interpret what is left unsaid.
-The company has designed the store of Elie Saab in Paris, for exemple.
+The company has designed the store of Elie Saab in Paris, for example.

 Joseph Dirand is one of the most sought-after architects and interior designers in fashion and the creative mastermind behind the brand-new Givenchy store in Paris, Rick Owens’ Mayfair boutique as well as Alexander Wang’s Beijing outpost.
 He has also designed luxury hotels in Mexico and the Monsieur Bleu restaurant at Paris’ Palais de Tokyo.
 The Parisian architect has made a name for himself by creating stark, linear, monochromatic spaces for luxury brands.
 Reasons more than enough to make him one of the most coveted architects in Paris.

-Architect, city planner and designer, Jean-Michel Wilmotte founded his own architecture firm in Paris in 1975.
-Over the years, the agency has diversified and operates primarily in five key areas: architecture, interior design, museology, urbanism and design.
-An attention to details allows Jean-Michel Wilmotte and his team to work from the smallest to the largest scale: moving from a house to a skyscraper, from a shop to a corporate headquarters, from a gallery of art to a museum, and from street furnitures to urban design.
+Architect, city planner, and designer, Jean-Michel Wilmotte founded his own architecture firm in Paris in 1975.
+Over the years, the agency has diversified and operates primarily in five key areas: architecture, interior design, museology, urbanism, and design.
+Attention to details allows Jean-Michel Wilmotte and his team to work from the smallest to the largest scale: moving from a house to a skyscraper, from a shop to a corporate headquarters, from a gallery of art to a museum, and from street furniture to urban design.